jariarkko/cave-outliner/README.md

     --bounding x x y y z z   Set the bounding box area.
 Default is the the model's bounding box.
     --step i                 Set the granularity increment.
 Default is 1.
     --z                      Generate output as viewed from the z direction, i.e., showing x/y picture.
     --x                      Generate output as viewed from the x direction, i.e., showing z/y picture.
     --y                      Generate output as viewed from the y direction, i.e., showing x/z picture.
     --pixel                  Use the pixel output drawing algorithm (default, fills cave with pixels).
     --triangle               Use the triangle output drawing algorithm (draws model faces in plan view).
     --borderpixel            Use the border-only drawing algorithm, draws only the cave walls, with pixels.
     --borderline             Use the border-only drawing algorithm, draws only the cave walls, with lines.
     --borderactual           Use the border-only drawing algorithm, draws the cave walls using model triangle sides.
-    --crosssection d p file  Produce also a cross section at a given direction (d = x or y) position p, output to file.
+    --crosssection d p file  Produce also a cross section at a given direction (d = x or y), position p, output to file.
     --crosssections d n pat  Produce n cross sections at different direction (d = x or y) positions, output to files (percent sign denotes the cross section number in the file name pattern).
+    --crossectionwidth n     Width of the analysis for a cross section, by default 1.0, i.e., one step.
     --label                  Label cross sections
     --linewidth n            Set the width of the lines in output picture.
 The value can be a decimal number.